weaveworks/weave-gitops/doc/adr/0009-v1-architecture.md

 Acceptance of this proposal also implies that code reviewers decide that a Pull Request deviates significantly from this proposed architecture and subsequently request changes to the Pull Request.

-This document deliberately omits opinions about testing standards, as those remain unchanged: we expect automated tests to be present wherever applicable.
+This document deliberately omits opinions about testing standards as those remain unchanged.
+We expect automated tests to be present wherever applicable.